Mars is one of the planets we can sometimes see from Earth with our naked eye.

 The seasons on Mars are similar to Earth’s seasons, except that they are twice as long.
 This means Mars has a yearly cycle that humans could understand and adapt to.

-In the 1970s, the Viking orbiter took pictures of what appear to be giant faces and pyramids carved into the planet’s surface.
+In the 1970s, the Viking orbiter took pictures of rock features on Mars that looked like giant faces and pyramids carved into the planet’s surface.

 Mars has some of the wildest weather in the solar system.
 It has tremendous wind storms, dust storms, and small tornadoes.